lukejohnsen/budget-tracker/README.md

 # Budget-Tracker

 ## Description
-This is a progressive web applicatino (PWA that allows you to track a monthly budget both on and offline.)
+This is a progressive web applicatinon (PWA) that allows you to track a monthly budget both on and offline.

 ## Table of Contents
 * [Installation](#installation)